jawahar-shazab/docs/docs/api.md

 GET /v1/agentHistory/:agentHistoryId
 ```

-Retrieves the history of a specific agent.
+This API fetches the history of a specific agent, identified by `agentHistoryId`.
+It details all recorded actions, updates, and events for the particular agent, providing insights into its operational timeline.

 #### 3. Delete Agent History